-The Audit Committee discussed with Ernst & Young the matters required to be communicated under Statement on Auditing Standards No. 16, as amended, "Communication with Audit Committees."
-In addition, with and without management present, the Audit Committee discussed and reviewed the results of Ernst & Young's examination of Vical's 2016 financial statements and effectiveness of internal control over financial reporting.
+The Audit Committee discussed with Ernst & Young the matters required to be communicated under Statement on Auditing Standards No. 61, as amended, "Communication with Audit Committees."
+In addition, with and without management present, the Audit Committee discussed and reviewed the results of Ernst & Young's examination of Vical's 2017 financial statements and effectiveness of internal control over financial reporting.

-Based upon the Audit Committee's discussion with management and Ernst & Young and the Audit Committee's review of the representation of Vical's management and the independent registered public accounting firm's report to the Audit Committee, the Audit Committee recommended to the Board of Directors that Vical include the audited financial statements and management's assessment of the effectiveness of the Company's internal control over financial reporting in its Annual Report on Form 10-K for the fiscal year ended December 31, 2016, for filing with the SEC.
+Based upon the Audit Committee's discussion with management and Ernst & Young and the Audit Committee's review of the representation of Vical's management and the independent registered public accounting firm's report to the Audit Committee, the Audit Committee recommended to the Board of Directors that Vical include the audited financial statements and management's assessment of the effectiveness of the Company's internal control over financial reporting in its Annual Report on Form 10-K for the fiscal year ended December 31, 2017, for filing with the SEC.

-The charter of the Audit Committee provides that one duty of the Audit Committee is to determine whether to retain or to terminate Vical's existing independent registered public accounting firm or to appoint and engage a new independent registered public accounting firm for the ensuing year.
-In performing that duty, the Audit Committee evaluated the performance of Ernst & Young in performing the examination of Vical's financial statements for the fiscal year ended December 31, 2016, and engaged Ernst & Young as Vical's independent registered public accounting firm for the fiscal year ending December 31, 2017.
-The Audit Committee is seeking stockholder ratification of the selection of Ernst & Young to serve as Vical's independent registered public accounting firm for the fiscal year ending December 31, 2017.
+The charter of the Audit Committee provides that one duty of the Audit Committee is to determine whether to retain or to terminate Vical's existing independent registered public accounting firm for the ensuing year.
+In performing that duty, the Audit Committee evaluated the performance of Ernst & Young in performing the examination of Vical's financial statements for the fiscal year ended December 31, 2017, and engaged Ernst & Young as Vical's independent registered public accounting firm for the fiscal year ending December 31, 2018.
+The Audit Committee is seeking stockholder ratification of the selection of Ernst & Young to serve as Vical's independent registered public accounting firm for the fiscal year ending December 31, 2018.